 Graduate of University of Saskatchewan (B.A.
 Psychology (honors), B.A.
 English (honors)) and University of Toronto (M.A.
 English/Critical Theory); my thesis was on "The Language of Consciousness: Phenomenal Experiences of Thinking & Meaning-Making".

 Prior work includes: Building and maintaining an international, online learning commons and virtual community center for rural and Indigenous populations; employing hermeneutic phenomenology to resolve dilemmas in self-reported experiences; advances in neurophenomenology as a tool for verifying qualitative data;

-+ Race, ethnicity, class, culture, and marginalization
++ Race, ethnicity, and class effects on user experience

-+ Indigenous relationships with emerging technologies
++ Indigenous and migrant relationships with emerging technologies

 + Cross-cultural traditions in and methods of healing